 The most noteworthy drawbacks of convertible debentures as investment options include –

-Investors should factor these limitations while gauging the suitability of convertible debentures.
+Investors should factor in these limitations while gauging the suitability of convertible debentures.
 Subsequently, they should develop strategies to hedge the associated risks and increase income through investment in this debt instrument.